TUDelft-DataDrivenControl/DISCON_Simulink/README.md

 1. Do not change the names of the inputs and outputs blocks in DISCON_xxx.slx
 2. Do not change the name DISCON_xxx.slx to DISCON.slx (all other names are allowed)

+## Referencing
+When you use DISCON_Simulink in any publication, please cite the following paper:
+* Mulders, S.P. and Zaaijer, M.B. and Bos, R. and van Wingerden, J.W.
+"Wind turbine control: open-source software for control education, standardization and compilation".
+Journal of Physics: Conference Series.
+Vol. 1452.
+No. 1.
+IOP Publishing, 2020.
+[Link to the paper](https://iopscience.iop.org/article/10.1088/1742-6596/1452/1/012010)

 ## References
 Sebastiaan Mulders
 S.P.Mulders@tudelft.nl